Casidhe Troyer

 BA (Washington and Lee) PhD (Michigan)

-She has a PhD in Strategy from the Stephen M Ross School of Business at the University of Michigan and a BA in Economics with a concentration in poverty studies from Washington and Lee University.
+She holds a PhD from the Stephen M. Ross School of Business at the University of Michigan and a BA in Economics with a concentration in poverty and human capability studies from Washington and Lee University.
+Prior to joining academia, she worked at the Federal Reserve Bank of New York, specialising in capital markets policy and research.

 Our teaching offering is updated annually.
 Faculty and programme material are subject to change.